-How late are the wineries open?
 Our winery tasting rooms are generally open until 5pm, with some extending their hours seasonally until 6pm and a few even later than that.
-Generally speaking, for wine tasting though, you can plan on wineries being open 10am or 11am until 5pm.
+Generally speaking, for wine tasting though, you can plan on wineries being open from 10am or 11am until 5pm.

-How far apart are wineries?
-If it’s a Trail, can’t I walk it?
 The term Trail as we use it, simply refers to a number of wineries located along one main route.
 While some wineries are very close together, it is not possible to walk from winery to winery.
-View a map here.
+Download a map here.